ItamarTerem/cs131_notes_dev/_chapters/videos/motion.md

 **From Images To Videos** \
 -- Video is a sequence of frames capture over time.
 As a result, the image now is a function of the location and time, namely $I(x,y,t)$.

--- Optical flow (from Wikipedia) is the pattern of apparent motion of objects, surfaces, and edges in a visual scene caused by the relative motion between an observer and a scene.
+-- Optical flow (from Wikipedia) is the pattern of apparent motion of objects, surfaces, and edges in a visual scene caused by the relative motion between an observer and a scene

 It is important to note that apparent motion can be cause by lighting changes without actual motion.
 We can think of a rotating sphere under fix lighting versus a stationary sphere under moving illumination.